-In 2016, the Company’s Risk Management Committee had 1 meeting which was to plan, reviewing the system, or evaluate efficiency of the risk management.
+In 2017, the Company’s Risk Management Committee had 1 meeting to plan, review the system, or evaluate efficiency of the risk management.

-Details of important performances in 2016 could be summarized as follows:
+The details of important performances in 2017 were summarized as follows:

-- Consideration on important risks of the Company, proceed with risk management and evaluation on risk management to be in accordance with strategies and business plan of the Company.
+- Considered major risks of the Company, proceed with risk management and evaluated risk management to be in accordance with strategies and business plan of the Company.

-Risk Management Committee had performed its duties with caution to its full capability and in relation with good corporate governance policy and code of conduct of the Company’s group for the benefit of the Company, shareholders, and stakeholders in the long term.
+The Risk Management Committee had performed its duties with caution to its full capability and in relation with good corporate governance policy and code of conduct of the Company’s group for the benefit of the Company, shareholders and stakeholders in the long term.

-Corporate Governance Committee reviews and improves the good corporate governance policy, code of conduct and other relevant policy as well as follows up the assessment of such policies.
+In 2017, the Corporate Governance Committee had 2 meetings to review and improve the good corporate governance policy, code of conduct manual and other relevant policy as well as follow up the assessment of such policies.

-Details of important performances in 2016 could be summarized as follows:
+The details of important performances in 2017 were summarized as follows:

 - Gave advises on the good corporate governance to the Company’s Board of Directors.

-- Setting up on guidelines and reviewing of report on good corporate governance for presentation in the annual report.
+- Set up guidelines and reviewed report on good corporate governance to publish in the annual report.

-Details of important performances in 2016 could be summarized as follows:
+The details of important performances in 2017 were summarized as follows:

 - Reviewed and developed the policy, and given guidelines on human development.